kalisjoshua/Lotus-Templating/readme.md

 The premise is that the data drives the template and the template is clean; without complex execution directives.

-The second goal of Lotus was to be easy to understand from a source file perspective.
-I like to be able to look at code and quickly understand what is happening.
+The second goal of Lotus was to be easy to understand from a source file perspective and lightweight from a filesize standpoint.
+I like to be able to look at code and quickly understand what's happening.
 This engine is incredibly short and doesn't use a bunch of trickery to process a template.
 For the most part all that is happening is string replacement.

 ## Usage